 The Adolescence Education Emphasis at Suffolk offers a strong liberal arts foundation, while including courses specifically related to pedagogy.
-New York State teacher certification standards will be met through upper-level coursework at St. Joseph's College, including supervised student teaching.
-Successful completion of full program will qualify students for initial certification in secondary Education.
+New York State teacher certification standards will be met through upper-level course work at St. Joseph's College, including supervised student teaching.
+Successful completion of the full program will qualify students for initial certification in secondary education.

 |Program at Suffolk County Community College|

 |FIRST SEMESTER: 17.5 credits||Credits|

 |COL101: Freshman Seminar||1.5|